Failure to Accommodate

 If you are disabled and you believe that your employer has failed to meet your requests for reasonable accommodations, then you may have the basis for a failure-to-accommodate lawsuit under either federal or state law.
 If you prevail in your lawsuit, you may be entitled to compensation for your economic damages, such as lost wages, as well as for the emotional suffering you have endured as a result of your employer’s conduct.

 Contact the disability discrimination lawyers at the Ginarte law firm now to find out what legal options you may have.
-With seven offices conveniently located in the New York/New Jersey metropolitan area, we have an office near you.
+With eight offices conveniently located in the New York/New Jersey metropolitan area, we have an office near you.
 Contact the firm today by calling 888-GINARTE (446-2783) for your free consultation, or fill out our online contact form.